-- The interviews are held online on Microsoft Teams in early March 2021 using a nationally agreed scoring framework and documentation.
+- The interviews are held online on Microsoft Teams likely late February/early March 2022 using a nationally agreed scoring framework and documentation.
 There will be 2 interview stations of up to 10 minutes each.
 Any details that applicants need will be provided as part of the application process.

 - Interviewed applicants final score and rank is determined by a combination of their interview score (50%), MSRA sccore (20%) and verified evidence score (30%).

-- The offers process for ST1 Clinical Radiology posts is managed centrally and all offers will be made via the online recruitment system ORIEL.
-The offers are sent via email and if you receive an offer you only have 48 hours to respond with either ‘accept’, ‘reject’ or ‘hold’.
+- The offers process for ST1 Clinical Radiology posts is managed centrally and all offers sent via the online recruitment system ORIEL.
+The offers are sent via email and if you receive an offer you usually only have 48 hours to respond with either ‘accept’, ‘reject’ or ‘hold’.

 - If required, a national clearing process, run by London Recruitment, is used to allocate any surplus appointable candidates to any posts that remain unfilled.
 There will be a national minimum score of appointability in order to be put forward for clearing.